 18.1 Greater Letaba Local Municipality may borrow from Institutions and set up sinking funds to facilitate loan repayments, especially when the repayment is to be met by a bullet payment on the maturity date of the loan.
-These sinking funds may also be invested directly with the Lender's Bank.
-The maturity date and accumulated value of such investment must coincide with the maturity date and amount of the intended loan that is to be repaid.
+These sinking funds accumulated value of such investment must coincide with the maturity date and amount of the intended loan that is to be repaid.